GT-Technology/frontend-task/README.md

 ### 3. Build your form
 #### Development setup
-Use [Bootscrap 4](https://getbootstrap.com/), Cypress CI for end-to-end testing and a JavaScrip framework (React, VueJS or Alpine.js) for validation.
+Use [Bootstcrap 4](https://getbootstrap.com/), Cypress CI for end-to-end testing and a JavaScrip framework (React, VueJS or Alpine.js) for validation.
 Please install the chosen frameworks via [npm](https://www.npmjs.com/).
 * If React -> Must use React Hooks Components
 * If VueJS -> Must show an understanding of Vue v3 and use Vue Components
 * Install and set up Cypress CI
 #### Form build
-Build your form using with validation and error messages.
+Build your form with validation and error messages.
 Ensure the form is responsive, mobile first approach.
 Add validation to the following fields:
 * Total number of bins -> required and as integer to the whole number
 * Estimated load weight -> required and as integer to second decimal place
 * Vehicle registration -> required with a max of 12 characters